Geoffrey Berman: United States Attorney (2018–2020)

 On April 30, 2020, Berman announced a deferred prosecution agreement against Bank Hapoalim, Israel's largest bank, for conspiring to hide assets and income in offshore accounts.
 Bank Hapoalim agreed to pay nearly $875 million.
 Berman said, "Israel's largest bank, Bank Hapoalim, and its Swiss subsidiary have admitted not only failing to prevent but actively assisting U.S. customers to set up secret accounts, to shelter assets and income, and to evade taxes.
 The combined payment approaching $1 billion reflects the magnitude of the tax evasion by the Bank's U.S. customers, the size of the fees the Bank collected to provide this illegal service, and the gravity of the illegal conduct."

-On May 21, 2020, Berman charged Muge Ma, a Chinese national living in New York, with trying to steal $20 million in government-backed Covid relief loans.
-Ma claimed that he had hundreds of employees; the charges say he employed only himself.
-Berman said: "Small businesses are facing uncertainty and unprecedented challenges, the least of which should be opportunists attempting to loot the federal funds meant to assist them."

-On May 22, 2020, Berman announced fraud charges against movie producer William Sadleir, who founded Aviron Pictures.
-He was charged with siphoning off more than $20 million from his production company and putting more than $14 million of it into his mansion.
-He is also charged with lying to his investor, a New York-based fund.
-Berman stated: "Thanks to the dedicated work of our law-enforcement partners at the FBI, Sadleir will be held accountable for his behind-the-scenes misdeeds."

 On June 12, 2020, Berman announced the unsealing of a complaint against Inigo Philbrick, an art dealer with galleries in London and Miami, charged with defrauding a client of over $20 million.
 Berman said: "You can't sell more than 100 percent ownership in a single piece of art, which Philbrick allegedly did, among other scams.
 When his schemes began to unravel, Philbrick allegedly fled the country.
 Now he is in U.S custody and facing justice."